-Moodle is an open-source learning management system which allows staff to create online and blended learning and teaching environments for course delivery.
+Moodle is an open-source learning management system that allows academics to create, manage and deliver courses and educational resources.

 Moodle enables creation of collaborative learning environments modelled on social constructionist pedagogy.